The Frugal Girls

 Jenny writes: “So easy and delicious!”

 Michelle writes: “Delicious savory comfort food.
 Didn’t change a thing.
-Will be adding to my dinner rotation even in the dead of the Florida summer heatwave.”
+Will be adding to my dinner rotation even in a Florida summer heatwave.”

 Patti writes: “I made the crockpot chicken & dumplings and it was awesome!”